arindamxd/arindamxd/README.md

 ### ⚡️ A quick introduction
 - 💻 Technical Lead, KreditBee
 - 🏫 NSHM & MSRIT alumnus
-- 🌱 Currently learning cross-platform app development with KMM
+- 🌱 Currently learning cross-platform app development with KMP
 - 📱 Mostly writing in Kotlin and Swift
 - 👯 I’m looking to collaborate with other Android/iOS developers and open-source projects to contribute to
 - Loves 🎵 and :camera_flash: